 As with any income, your bitcoin will come under the tax laws of the country where you are legally resident.
 If you move outside the US but are still a resident, make sure you have detailed transaction reports about your purchases and sales across all exchanges you used.
 If you set up a business to trade bitcoin, that business will come under the tax laws of the country it operates from.

 Tax on Bitcoin mining

-It’s highly technical and beyond the scope of most individuals but mining for bitcoins or any other cryptocurrency in the US is, you guessed it, a taxable event.
-Not that it’s putting anyone off as the United States is the global top dog for bitcoin mining.
-The title was held by China but that country has gone into the crypto-reverse with cogent bans on crypto trading that have brought the activity to a standstill.
+It’s highly technical and beyond the scope of most individuals, but mining for bitcoins or any other cryptocurrency in the US is, you guessed it, a taxable event.
+Not that it’s putting anyone off, as the United States is the global top dog for bitcoin mining.
+China held the title, but that country has gone into the crypto-reverse with cogent bans on crypto trading that have brought the activity to a standstill.
 As a result, the US is up from around 21.8% this year compared with 4.2% a year ago.
 For the record, Kazakhstan (18.1%), Russia (11.2%), and Canada (9.6%) were other leading destinations for bitcoin miners.
-If you do go in for mining, you can make business deductions for equipment and resources but deductions are related to whether you are mining as a business or for personal gain.
+If you do go in for mining, you can make business deductions for equipment and resources, but deductions are related to whether you are mining as a business or for personal gain.
 Your mined coins will be valued at their fair market price and you’ll also be taxed on your transactions with it.
 The moral of the story?
 Keep records!

 Crypto and Bitcoin financial services in the USA

 Fin services – banking

 A growing number of banks are able to offer crypto custody services to facilitate account holders who require it – buying crypto through bank relationships as opposed to through apps.
 This is a breakthrough moment for crypto in the US.

 With crypto services offered to high-net-worth clients through investment banks, the trend is to allow small investors some sort of access to crypto through mainstream banks and services.